 There are many different parenting styles.
-There’s the parent that lets their child basically raise themselves.
-They’re too permissive and the child has no direction or structure.
+There’s the parent who lets their children raise themselves.
+They’re too permissive, and the child has no direction or structure.
 There’s also what’s commonly called an overbearing parent.
-Psychologists call this the “Authoritarian” parenting style and it can have a negative long term impact on your relationship with your child.
+Psychologists call this the “Authoritarian” parenting style, and it can have a negative long-term impact on your relationship with your child.

 Characteristics of an Overbearing Dad

 - You have overly strict rules.
 Your children must follow orders, no questions asked.

 - You aren’t nurturing.
 You don’t routinely hug your children or show them physical affection.